cpeterson27/se_project_spots/README.md

 ## Intro

 This project is made so all the elements are displayed correctly on popular screen sizes.
-Interactive social media web application where users can add and remove photos, like photos of other users, and make a few minor adjustments to their profile.
+Interactive social media web application where users can add and remove photos, like photos of other users, and make a few minor adjustments to their profiles.

 ## Figma